Cook Islands Travel Information

-The following goods may accompany travellers over 18 years to the Cook Islands: 2 litres of alcoholic beverage or 4.5 litres of beer and 200 cigarettes or 20 cigars or 250g of tobacco.
-Fruit and vegetable imports are prohibited but meat from New Zealand will be considered if properly packaged.
+The following goods may accompany travellers over 18 years to the Cook Islands: 2 litres of alcoholic beverage or 4.5 litres of beer, and 200 cigarettes or 50 cigars or 1kg of tobacco.
 No firearms, cartridges or cartridge cases, gunpowder, bullets, and other forms of ammunition are allowed without prior permission from the Minister of Police.

 Become our Cook Islands Travel Expert